 We have over 530+ resume examples for different job positions in different industries – one which is sure to be yours.
 Find your job title, and take note of those examples which are proven to get you hired!

 Another alternative is the combination resume.
-It’s also known as a hybrid resume.
-With this format and style of application, it combines your skills, work experience, and accomplishments.
+It’s also known as a hybrid resume, and it lets you combine your relevant skills, work experience, and accomplishments.

 With various resume templates out there, it’s hard to define which is best for you, because ultimately, it depends on several factors.
 But if you want a versatile resume that works for virtually any industry, take a look at the free professional resume templates here.

-- Functional type of resumes highlight your skillset over your work experience.
+- It highlights your skillset over your work experience.

-- It’s wise to use this template when you’re a college graduate without much job experience; when you have applicable skills you can use for your next job; or, when you’ve been unemployed for 1 year and over.
+- Use this template when you’re a college graduate without much job experience; when you have applicable skills you can use for your next job; or, when you’ve been unemployed for 1 year and over.